Creating a LoadBalancer Service

 - The cluster version must be v1.23.18-r0, v1.25.13-r0, v1.27.10-r0, v1.28.8-r0, v1.29.4-r0, v1.30.1-r0, or later.

-- A dedicated load balancer is used and the TCP, UDP, or TLS protocol is selected.
+- A dedicated load balancer must be used with TCP/UDP/TLS selected.

-- Frontend Protocol: the frontend protocol of the load balancer listener for establishing a traffic distribution connection with the client.
-When a dedicated load balancer is selected, HTTP/HTTPS can be configured only when Application (HTTP/HTTPS) is selected.
+- Frontend Protocol: Set the protocol of the load balancer listener for establishing connections with clients.
+When a dedicated load balancer is selected, HTTP/HTTPS can be configured only when Application (HTTP/HTTPS) is selected and TLS can be configured only when Network (TCP/UDP/TLS) is selected.

-- Health Check: If Health Check is set to Custom health check, you can configure health check for ports using different protocols.
-For details, see Table 2.
+- Health Check: If Health Check is set to Custom, you can configure health check for ports using different protocols.
+For details, see Table 5.

 When a LoadBalancer Service is created, a random node port number (NodePort) is automatically generated.